-THSP Risk Management
+THSP

-THSP have been retained as the organisation's health and safety advisers and shall:
+THSP have been retained as the organisation's safety, health and environmental advisers and shall:

-1. Ensure that the health and safety policy and documentation, as prepared by them, is reviewed and updated as required.

-- 2. Provide a telephone advisory service relating to all aspect of health and safety matters. - 3.
-Carry out site health and safety inspections, as requested by the organisation. - 4.
+- 1. Ensure that the safety, health and environmental policy and documentation, as prepared by them, is reviewed and updated as required. - 2.
+Provide a telephone advisory service relating to all aspect of safety, health and environmental matters. - 3.
+Carry out site safety, health and environmental inspections, as requested by the organisation. - 4.
 Provide written reports and assessments for the organisation subsequent to the inspections. - 5.
 By arrangement, provide an accident investigation service and liaise with the enforcing authority. - 6.
 If requested, assess all method statements prepared by the organisation. - 7.
-If requested, attend meetings regarding health and safety, on behalf of the organisation. - 8.
-If requested, provide health and safety training to both management and staff. - 9.
+If requested, attend meetings regarding safety, health and environmental, on behalf of the organisation. - 8.
+If requested, provide safety, health and environmental training to both management and staff. - 9.
 Ensure that THSP's staff act to reduce imminent danger wherever that may be seen in any area of the organisation's responsibilities.